Smoke alarms are the only efficient way of alerting people to a fire in their home.

 A smoke alarm could save your life!
-Its an early warning system which warns you almost as soon as a fire starts, giving you time to alert everybody in your household and time to escape.
+It’s an early warning system that warns you almost as soon as a fire starts, giving you time to alert everybody in your household and to escape.

 Types of smoke alarm

-- There are several different types available to suit your needs that have varying features, which might include a 'hush button' or an emergency light
+There are several different types of alarm available to suit your needs.
+Alarms have varying features, which may include a 'hush button' or an emergency light.

 - There are also types that plug into a light fitting with a battery back up

 - For the deaf or hard of hearing there are units available with a strobe-type light and vibrating pads for under the pillow at night

 - An ionisation type alarm is good for detecting free-burning, 'flaming' fires (for example chip-pan fires)